walles/foodplanner/README.md

 once per generated menu".
 Needs tagging of food courses, and some way of putting constraints on different tags.

-* Add support for expressing things like "this course is best cooked on Fridays".

 # DONE

-* Start by selecting food for the occations with the fewest possible choices and continue up from there.
+* Start by selecting food for the occasions with the fewest possible choices and continue up from there.